chef/automate/components/docs-chef-io/content/automate/ha_node_bootstraping.md

 use_sudo = true
 ```

-- If you an error while doing bootstrapping
+- If you have an error while doing bootstrapping

 ```automate-cs-nginx.default(O): 2022/10/21 08:53:02 [error] 5742#0: *2490 upstream SSL certificate verify
 error: (20:unable to get local issuer certificate) while SSL handshaking to upstream, client: 127.0.0.1, server: ,